ICTU/quality-time/README.md

 ci/release.py major|minor|patch
 ```

-The `release.py` script will bump the version numbers, commit the changes, push the commit, tag the commit, and push the tag to Github.
+The `release.py` script will bump the version numbers, update the change history, commit the changes, push the commit, tag the commit, and push the tag to Github.

 ## Deployment